 At Core Sash Windows, we have created this helpful Glossary of Sash Window Terms.
 Hopefully it will help you to understand just exactly what our surveyors are saying!

-Architrave: The moulded decorative frame around the outside of the box, to hide where the box meets the brickwork.
+Architrave: The moulded decorative frame around the outside of the sash windows, to hide where the box meets the brickwork.

 Argon: An inert, non-toxic Noble Gas.
 The most common gas used to fill the empty space in a double glazing unit.
 This gas provides far better heat retention than standard air, and therefore improves the thermal insulating properties of the unit.